Rosengate/sigil/README.md

 Feel free to use your laravel middlewares at it still follows the same signature, and the constructor arguments are also injected with laravel di container.

 ### <a name='global-middlewares'></a> Global middlewares
-If you follow the KernelSetup above (by providing the array of middleware classes), you'll just need to maintain your list of middleware in your `App\Http\Kernel` `$middleware` property.
+If you follow the `SigilSetup` above (by providing the array of middleware classes), you'll just need to maintain your list of middleware in your `App\Http\Kernel` `$middleware` property.

 ### <a name='group-middlewares'></a> Group/route based middlewares